cozitive/wrr-scheduler/README.md

 8. Enable interrupts using `local_irq_restore()`.
 ## Turnaround Time Test

-- We take prime number `300000007` to prime factorization target number
+- We take prime number `300000007` to prime factorization target number.
 - All test repeated 5 times and we measured average of the execution time.

 First, we executed prime factorization `test` alone.
 As a result, because there's rare interrupt to test, execution time was around 1.9 secs regardless of task weight